 - Uniform law and single rate

-- Consistency and certainty in laws and their implementation
+- Consistency and certainty in the laws and their implementation

 - Simplified compliances